microsoft/TypeScript/doc/spec/Expressions.md

 * the number of type arguments, if provided, is not less than the number of required type parameters,
 * the number of type arguments, if provided, is not greater than the number of type parameters,
 * for each argument expression *e* and its corresponding parameter *p,* when *e* is contextually typed (section [#contextually-typed-expressions]<!--4.23-->) by the *T*, no errors ensue and the type of *e* is assignable to (section [#assignment-compatibility]<!--3.11.4-->) *T*, where *T* is the type of *p* for signatures without type parameters, and the type of *p* after type arguments are substituted for their associated type parameters otherwise.

-*TODO: Spreading an [iterator](https://github.com/Microsoft/TypeScript/pull/2498) into a function call*.

 ### Type Argument Inference { #type-argument-inference }